ProVerif/vscode-proverif-language-service/README.md

 Functionality:
 - Highlights the first syntax errors ProVerif finds with the corresponding error.
 For libraries, see below.
+- Hover over an identifier to learn more about it.
 - Press `CTRL` and click on an identifier to navigate to its definition or find all references of the definition.
 - Press `F2` to rename an identifier.
 - Press `CTRL`+`SHIFT`+`Space` to show signature help (automatically shown when typing `(`)